obr-09/pilody/README.md

 # Pilody
-Pilody was a small media center connected to Youtube concept written in python with a REST API to control it designed to work on Raspberry pi.
+Pilody is a small media center concept connected to Youtube, written in python with a REST API to control it.
+It is designed to work on Raspberry pi and is using the OMXplayer.

 ## Installation
 * Install python3 and pip3